-MiVAC is a voluntary organization enabling 95% of donor’s funds to reach their identified projects.
+MiVAC is a voluntary organization, with no paid employees or board members, enabling 95% of donor’s funds to reach their identified projects.
 MiVAC brings relief to people living in areas affected by mine warfare.
 Additionally MiVAC provides a positive focus for those who are aware, and are concerned, about what was left behind at the completion of conflicts or the withdrawal of troops.
 As an example, 260 million bomblets (also called cluster bombs) and 2 million tons of bombs were dropped on Laos (now Lao PDR).
 30% didn’t go off – so many are left behind with the locals having to deal with the dreadful consequences when they now do explode, causing injuries and death.

 MiVAC was formed by Australian Army Engineers, who have a strong background in unexploded ordnance (UXO) identification and disposal, as well as construction and maintenance of water supply systems.
 We are an Australian registered charity, and our members and Board are all volunteers.

 MiVAC has operated in SE Asia for some 16 years – initially to clear mines and UXO and we subsequently embraced the need to marry mine clearance with development assistance to the communities affected by mines and UXO.
 More recently, MiVAC has concentrated on supplying clean water and toilets, with associated education and training, to poorer villagers who have been affected by the remnants of war.